kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 We're still doing the red/yellow/green reports:

-* red: major breakage issues which are not making daily progress, and feature issues without a PR which looks to be approved soon.
+* red: major breakage issues which are not making daily progress, and enhancement issues without a PR which looks to be approved soon.
-* yellow: major breakage issues with a PR in good shape, minor breakage issues, and feature issues with a PR in good shape.
+* yellow: major breakage issues with a PR in good shape, minor breakage issues, and enhancement issues with a PR in good shape.
-* green: minor breakage issues with a good PR and feature issues with a PR that is just waiting on merge.
+* green: minor breakage issues with a good PR and enhancement issues with a PR that is just waiting on merge.

-There will also be several features which will have requested exceptions from the normal release timeline/requirements.
+There will also be several enhancements which will have requested exceptions from the normal release timeline/requirements.
 You'll want to track the exceptions specifically and report on them.
 It is useful to be tracking in a spreadsheet the open issues/PRs which have caught your attention, because GitHub queries are only point in time.
 It's easy for an issue you want to follow to stop showing up in a query and thus fall off your radar if you're only going by the queries.

 The Release Lead will include a template for this information in the Monday/Wednesday/Friday release team meeting notes.